Cooler Mid-Week - KION546

 FORECAST

-Overnight: Low clouds and fog return near the bay and nearby inland valleys.
-Overnight lows will be on the warmer side, mostly in the 40s-50s.
+Overnight: Low clouds fill back in around the bay and nearby inland valleys.
+Expect lows in the 40s for most areas, but 50s up in the hills and on the peninsula.

-Wednesday: Increased low cloudcover on the coast with highs mainly in the 60s.
-Still warm inland, though, with 70s to 80s.
-Breezy for inland valleys in the afternoon and evening.
+Thursday: A few low clouds on the coast, otherwise sunny.
+Cooler and with breezy to windy conditions in the afternoon and evening.
+Expect coastal highs in the upper 50s to upper 60s with 70s mid 80s inland.

-Extended: Northwesterly onshore winds will pick up a bit on Thursday and last into the weekend, getting gusty at times.
-High temperatures will remain seasonable to slightly warm through the period with some warming Saturday/Sunday.
+Extended: Expect seasonable temperatures under mostly sunny through the skies through the weekend.
+Northwesterly onshore winds will be gusty at times, especially in the afternoons and early evenings.

 -------------------------------------------------------------------------